juancarloscp52/panorama-screens/README.md

 ```
 You can find the built JARs inside panorama-screens/forge/build/libs and panorama-screens/fabric/build/libs
 ## License
-Bedrockify is released under the free and open-source [GPL-3.0 License](LICENSE).
+Panorama Screens is released under the free and open-source [GPL-3.0 License](LICENSE).